 I. Can the police knock on my door?

 First things first, most people don’t understand that the police are, generally, not violating any of your rights by simply knocking on your door and asking you questions.
 (And “your door” here could be your car door, the door to your home/place your staying, etc.).
 Such “knock and talk” investigations do not even implicate your rights because courts usually consider them entirely consensual.
 Without any official intrusion, coercion, or force, the Fourth Amendment and your other constitutional rights simply do not apply.
 See Lovato v.
 State, 2012 WY 10 at ¶ 9; Feeney v.
 State, 2009 WY 67 at ¶ 13.
-Under Wyoming law, a consensual encounter is a one where the police have not “in some way restrained the liberty of a citizen” and the citizen voluntarily elects to engage with the police.
+Under Wyoming law, for a police-citizen encounter to be considered a consensual contact the police must not have “in some way restrained the liberty of a citizen” and the citizen must have voluntarily elected to engage with the police.
 See Custer v.
 State, 2006 WY 72 at ¶ 15.

 So, technically, there is a way out of a police officer knocking on your car door or front door–you could just say “no thanks – I’m not interested in talking.
 Please go away.”
 But, that could give the officer a reason to look into you more closely.